A guide on who can travel to Italy and how this can be done.

 Failure to do so will result in a mandatory period of self-isolation.
 The period one must self-isolate for has changed from ten days to five days.
 A negative Covid test must be presented for one to leave this self-isolation period.

 Countries or states outside of Europe that have a low epidemiological risk

 List D includes countries or states outside of Europe that have a low epidemiological risk.
-These countries are Australia, Japan, New Zealand, the Republic of Korea, Rwanda, Singapore, and Thailand.
-Travel to Italy from these countries is permitted without certification or providing a reason.
+These countries are Australia, Japan, New Zealand, Republic of Korea, Rwanda, Singapore, and Thailand.
+Travel to Italy from these countries is permitted without the need for a reason.
 However, these countries may have re-entry restrictions in place that are important to keep in mind.
-You also must go through a fourteen-day quarantine period when you arrive in Italy.
+You also must go through a ten day quarantine period when you arrive in Italy.

 All other countries

-List E includes all other countries not mentioned earlier, except Brazil.
-Travel from these countries is allowed only for specific reasons such as work, health reasons, study reasons, absolute urgency, and return to one's domicile/home/residence.
+List E includes all other countries not mentioned earlier, except Brazil, India, Bangladesh, and Sri Lanka.
+List E includes the US.
+Travel from these countries is allowed only for specific reasons such as work, health reasons, study reasons, absolute urgency, and return to one’s domicile/home/residence.

-Anyone who has stayed or transited in Brazil within the last fourteen days is not allowed to travel to Italy.
-The only exceptions are for people who have been residents in Italy since before February 13, 2021, officials and agents, and those who have been authorized by the Ministry of Health to enter Italy.
-To gain permission to enter Italy from Brazil, follow the steps at this following link
+Anyone who has stayed or transited in Brazil, India, Bangladesh, and Sri Lanka within the last fourteen days is not allowed to travel to Italy.
+This is due to the ongoing rise in cases in these countries.
+The only exceptions are for people who have been residents in Italy since before April 29th, 2021, officials and agents, and those who have been authorised by the Ministry of Health to enter Italy.
+In order to gain permission to enter Italy, follow the steps at this link.

 For additional information on travel restrictions in Italy, visit salute.gov.it